 AdMob vs AppLovin: Revenue Share Percentage

 AdMob has a revenue split ratio of 60:40.
 The network shares 60% of the generated revenue with the publishers and retains the rest 40%.
 We didn’t find any revenue share percentage for AppLovin on their site.

 AdMob vs AppLovin: Ad Quality

 AdMob, being a Google product, has global reachability and displays high-quality advertisements.
 It supports cross-platform monetization (Android, iOS, and Windows).
-Publishers have the ability to customize text ad units with specific colours and fonts in order to maximize visibility and click rates.
+Publishers can customize text ad units with specific colours and fonts to maximize visibility and click rates.